USE AT YOUR OWN RISK

 - From the intersection of SR 150 and SR 33 in Ojai, go north on

 SR 33 for 32 miles to Reyes Summit.
-Turn left on a gated and locked
+Turn left at a gated and locked

 dirt road.
-This is the Potrero Seco Road (see notes below).
-Go through
+This is the Potrero Seco Road.
+Park here.

 - Go 3.4 miles, keeping right at all forks to a cattle guard.
 Continue straight.